TNET-SNU/mmTLS/README.md

 sudo ./key-server -c 8 -i p1
 ```

-"-c" option means the number of cores used by "key-server" and "-i" option means the interface for sending raw UDP packet.
+The "-c" option means the number of cores used by "key-server" and the "-i" option means the interface for sending raw UDP packet.
 You will see the logs of number of keys processed by the "key-server".
 They are used for measuring the throughput of ephemeral connections.